m90/npm-install-linked/README.md

 ## Options

-Two options can be passed to the CLI tool:
+Three options can be passed to the CLI tool:

+### `--use-lockfile`, `-L`

+When given, `npm ci` will be run in the context of the transient dependency in case a `package-lock.json` is found.
+If no lockfile is found, `npm i` will be used instead.

 ### `--force`, `-F`